RayHightower/rayhightower.github.octo-broken/source/_posts/2014-04-14-recursion-and-memoization.markdown

 end
 ```

 The example runs, but performance slows down as _n_ gets larger.
 Why?
-Because this method re-calculates all preceeding Fibonacci numbers every time it calculates `fibo(n)`.
-When we calculate Fibonacci numbers manually, we know better.
-But this method, as defined above, only does what we tell it to do.
+Because this method re-calculates all preceeding Fibonacci numbers every time it calculates a new `fibo(n)`.
+When we calculate Fibonacci numbers manually, we know better; we refer to our earlier work.
+But this method, does not manage time very well.

 Is it possible for the `fibo(n)` method to remember the results of earlier calculations so that it can avoid repeated work?
 Yes, through [memoization](http://en.wikipedia.org/wiki/Memoization).